Yuya Yamawaki – Precision and Persistence on the Mound

-At 32 years old, Yuya Tamawaki continues to rise in the fastpitch ranks as a key pitcher for the Georgian Bay Giants.
+At 32 years old, Yuya Yamawaki continues to rise in the fastpitch ranks as a key pitcher for the Georgian Bay Giants.
 Returning for another ISC season, Yuya isn’t just focused on controlling the game from the mound—he’s also determined to contribute at the plate and build on his team's past performance.

 Early Start and Family Influence